 For the ECMI, the project represents a return to project work “in the field” that has been a pillar of the Centre’s activities since its founding in 1996.
 It allows the ECMI to engage directly with all stakeholders (national minorities, government authorities, civil society organizations, the academic expert community, etc.) to bring comparative knowledge and local practice together.

-For 2023, the project will start with a series of training seminars in the Spring and pivot to preparing a policy implementation monitoring process toward the Fall.
+For 2023, the project will start with a series of training seminars in the spring and pivot to preparing a policy implementation monitoring process toward the fall.

-The Summer School on National Minorities in Border Regions will take place in Belgrade from 27 August - 3 September 2023 and partner with the Institute of Social Sciences in Belgrade.
+The Summer School on National Minorities in Border Regions will take place in Belgrade between 27 August - 3 September 2023 and partner with the Institute of Social Sciences in Belgrade.
 It will draw on synergies from the abovementioned project and another high-level research project on trigger events that precipitate ethnic protest and conflict (SPARK).